opsone-ch/documentation/howto/deploy.rst

 ------------------------

 Check all access and error logs and make sure your server can bear the new load of the additional visitors.
-A handy tool to gain a good overview is :ref:`server-monitoring_netdata`.
+A handy tool to gain a good overview is :ref:`monitoring_netdata`.